Frequently Asked Questions

 • Laptop or desktop screen is the next best option — larger display means larger QR modules and better contrast.

-• Phone screen: set brightness to maximum and display the QR full-screen (not as a thumbnail).
+• Phone screen: set brightness to maximum and display the QR full-screen.
 Hold the phone steady, parallel to the SeedSigner camera, at roughly 10–15 cm distance.

 • Back button: during active scanning, hold the back button for 1–2 seconds — it only registers between decode attempts.

-18. Visit the Protocol page for detail summary.
+Visit the Protocol page for a detailed summary.